fritzrehde/watchbind/README.md

 Here's an example that demonstrates what problems this can cause:
 You select five lines and then, through a keybinding, execute a command that deletes these five lines.
-After the keybinding, the next time your input command is called, it will output five lines less (that are displayed in watchbind), since the five lines have been deleted.
+The next time your input command is called, it will output five lines less (that are displayed in watchbind), since the five lines have been deleted.
 The problem is that the indices of the deleted lines will still be marked as selected.
 Therefore, five different lines, at the same indices as the deleted five lines, will now be selected, which is probably unwanted.